-- Approves the Medicare Improvements for Patients and Providers Act (MIPPA) Expenditure Authority Provisional Language, which amends Provision 2 of Item 4170-101-0890 to allow for the timely expenditure of one-time federal MIPPA grant funding.
-The MIPPA grant is used to provide outreach and application assistance via local Area Agencies on Aging to seniors who may be eligible for the Low-Income Subsidy and the Medicare Savings Program. - Approves the Governor's Spring Finance Letter on Supplemental Security Income (SSI) Cash-Out Reversal Implementation via Area Agencies on Aging. - Approves the Governor's May Revision Proposal that Item 4170-102-0942 be increased by \$1 million to provide additional one-time funding to local Long-Term Care Ombudsman programs, pursuant to Provisions 1 and 4 of Item 4265-002-0942, Budget Act of 2018. - Approves \$4.2 M GF in 2019-20 and \$5.2 M GF in 2020-21 and on-going for the Long-Term Care Ombudsman Program, with placeholder trailer bill language to require quarterly visits to Skilled Nursing Facilities and Residential Care Facilities for the Elderly. - Approves \$20 M GF one-time for the Senior Nutrition Program, with extended encumbrance in BBL, to allow for multi-year use of funds for program infrastructure needs, to address known waiting lists, and additional service expansion with the remaining funds, with periodic updates to the Legislature starting Jan.
-10, 2020. - Approves \$25 M GF one-time for a rate increase for the Multipurpose Senior Services Program (MSSP) across three years.
+- Approves the Medicare Improvements for Patients and Providers Act (MIPPA) Expenditure Authority Provisional Language, which amends Provision 2 of Item 4170 101-0890 to allow for the timely expenditure of one-time federal MIPPA grant funding.
+The MIPPA grant is used to provide outreach and application assistance via local Area Agencies on Aging to seniors who may be eligible for the Low-Income Subsidy and the Medicare Savings Program. - Approves the Governor's Spring Finance Letter on Supplemental Security Income (SSI) Cash-Out Reversal Implementation via Area Agencies on Aging. - Approves the Governor's May Revision Proposal that Item 4170-102-0942 be increased by \$1 million to provide additional one-time funding to local Long-Term Care Ombudsman programs, pursuant to Provisions 1 and 4 of Item 4265-002-0942, Budget Act of 2018. - Approves \$4.2 million General Fund in 2019-20 and \$5.2 million General Fund in 2020-21 and on-going for the Long-Term Care Ombudsman Program, with trailer bill language to require quarterly visits to Skilled Nursing Facilities and Residential Care Facilities for the Elderly. - Approves \$17.5 million General Fund annually for the Senior Nutrition Program, subject to the possible suspension on December 31, 2021 in the absence of revenues to support the sustained appropriation. - Approves \$14.8 million General Fund one-time for a rate increase for the Multipurpose Senior Services Program (MSSP), with the General Fund amount to be spent across three years. - Approves \$5 million General Fund on-going to fund the No Wrong Door system, with trailer bill language and subject to possible suspension on December 31, 2021 if revenues are determined to not be able to sustain this and other program investments included in the 2019 Budget. - Approves \$5 million General Fund one-time for the Dignity at Home, Fall Prevention initiative. - Approves \$500,000 General Fund one-time for the Poway Senior Center and \$450,000 General Fund one-time for the Santa Clarita Valley Senior Center.